tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 12 - Fundamental of Battery Energy Storage and Electric Vehicles.md

 ### Secondary Cells
 *Conversion of chemical energy into electricity is reversible (rechargeable cells/batteries)*

-- Electrochemical reactions are reversible: chemical energy <--> electricity
+- Electrochemical **reactions are reversible**: chemical energy <--> electricity
-- After cell is discharged, an external electrical force is applied to reverse the flo
+- After cell is discharged, an external electrical force is applied to reverse the flow of electrons and re-establish the charged condition
+- One discharge and charge operation is called a cycle
+- A secondary cell can endure hundreds or thousands of charge/discharge cycles before losing original properties.